eskmag/cookbook-archive/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow TypeScript best practices
+- Maintain the glass-morphism design consistency
+- Ensure mobile responsiveness
+- Add proper error handling
+- Write meaningful commit messages

+## 🐛 Known Issues & Roadmap

+### Current Limitations
+- Profile picture upload (planned for future release)
+- Recipe sharing between users (planned)
+- Export/import functionality (planned)

+### Upcoming Features
+- 🔄 Recipe sharing and collaboration
+- 📸 Image upload for recipes and cookbooks
+- 📤 Export recipes to PDF
+- 🌙 Dark mode theme
+- 🔔 Notifications and reminders

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- [Supabase](https://supabase.com) for the excellent backend-as-a-service
+- [Supabase](https://supabase.com) for the excellent backend-as-a-service platform
-- [Vite](https://vitejs.dev) for the fast build tool
+- [Vite](https://vitejs.dev) for the blazing fast build tool
-- [React](https://reactjs.org) for the UI framework
+- [React](https://reactjs.org) for the powerful UI framework
 - [Tailwind CSS](https://tailwindcss.com) for utility-first styling
+- [Vercel](https://vercel.com) for seamless deployment and hosting

-## 📧 Contact
+## 📧 Contact & Support

-For questions or support, please open an issue on GitHub or contact the maintainers.
+- **Issues**: Open a GitHub issue for bug reports or feature requests
+- **Discussions**: Use GitHub Discussions for questions and community chat
+- **Email**: Contact the maintainers for private inquiries

+## 🌟 Show Your Support

+If you find this project helpful, please consider:
+- ⭐ Starring the repository
+- 🍴 Forking for your own use
+- 📢 Sharing with others who might find it useful
+- 🐛 Reporting bugs or suggesting improvements

 ---

-Made with ❤️ and lots of ☕
+Made with ❤️ and lots of ☕ by [Eskil](https://github.com/eskmag)

+*Happy cooking and recipe organizing!* 🍳📚